 It feels good, doesn't it?

-And while you might not be able to create quite the same warm, fuzzy feeling for those who visit your ecommerce website, personalizing the shopping experience can go a long way in increasing conversions and building a loyal customer base.
+And while you might not be able to create quite the same warm, fuzzy feeling for those who visit your ecommerce website, A/B testing and personalizing the shopping experience can go a long way in increasing conversions and building a loyal customer base.

 1 The power of website personalization